rajhraval/My100DaysOfSwift/Project 8 - Swifty Words/Project8.md

 - Added the thing grey line to the buttons
 - Added an Alert Controller to prompt the answer is wrong to user.
-- Bug yet to fixed
+- Deducting Score and passing to the new level after all clues are solved and answered correctly.

 **Project 8 - Summary**